 Over three decades Jonathan has been a theatre director, festival director, chief executive, professional speaker and MC/facilitator.

-As Artistic Director/COE of the Norfolk & Norwich Festival, he led it to be the third largest annual arts festival in the UK, which included directing Creative Partnerships for the region, the government's flagship creativity in schools programme.
+As Artistic Director/CEO of the Norfolk & Norwich Festival, he led it to be the third largest annual arts festival in the UK, including directing Creative Partnerships for the region, the government's flagship creativity in schools programme.

 In Australia he headed up two of the most important and largest International Arts Festivals in the world, in Perth and then Melbourne.